Credit Card Limit Increase: How to Request a Higher Limit

 What Happens After Getting a Credit Card Limit Increase?

-You can immediately make a request with your card issuer.
-However, be prepared for certain things that might happen once the banks grant your request.
+Be prepared for things that might happen once the banks grant your request.

-Having a higher credit limit lowers your utilization ratio, which is a good thing for your credit score.
+A higher credit limit lowers your utilization ratio, which is good for your credit score.
 The ideal credit utilization ratio is 30% of your credit limit.

 If your credit limit is ₱100,000, you should carry a maximum of ₱30,000 balance.
 If you always use more than 30% of your credit limit, credit card issuers will get the impression that you’re overspending.

 If you get upgraded to higher-tier cards, this can be a good or a bad thing, depending on your lifestyle.
-For instance, you might get upgraded to a credit card for travel, which does not suit your lifestyle because you spend more on groceries.
-Negotiate for the right credit card to enjoy more perks and rewards.
+For instance, you might get upgraded to a credit card for travel, which may not suit your lifestyle because you spend more on groceries.
+Negotiate for the right credit card to enjoy the right perks and rewards.

-After getting a credit card limit increase, you may start receiving more product offers from different banks and lenders.
+After a credit card limit increase, you may receive more product offers from different banks and lenders.
 Why?
-Simply because your credit score improved and lenders now consider you as a low-risk borrower.
+Because with an improved credit score, lenders now consider you a low-risk borrower.

 With a higher credit limit, you can purchase more items that are usually more affordable when bought in bulk.
-You can also take advantage of items on sale which are essential for your household.
+You can also take advantage of items on sale essential for your household.

 Moreover, those who use their credit cards for business can also buy from more merchants and take advantage of the opportunity to negotiate.